Cash Flow

 How figures are computed

 Cash flow uses the indirect method: net income is the starting point and is reconciled to operating cash by adjusting for non-cash items and working-capital changes.
-Each ledger is mapped to a cash-flow class (operating, investing, or financing); when a ledger has no explicit class, one is derived from its type, sub-type, and name.
-Amounts are integer cents, and the statement reflects actual cash movement rather than accrual revenue and expenses.
+Each ledger is mapped to a cash-flow class (operating, investing, or financing); when a ledger has no explicit class, DayZero infers the class from its type, sub-type, and name.
+Amounts are stored precisely to the cent, and the statement reflects actual cash movement rather than accrual revenue and expenses.

 Cash story: burn and runway